 More than ever, senior leaders (who are still primarily men) need to support and advocate for women.

 Kickstarting a formal mentorship program at your organization, with careful consideration into complementary personalities, is a way to circumvent informal and/or casual mentorships, and make sure everyone has the opportunity to benefit from learning from a company leader.

-Over the past 40 years, researchers confirm that people seem to have an inherent need and desire for meaningful work—work that is experienced as significant and purposeful.
+Research confirms that people seem to have an inherent need and desire for meaningful work—work that is perceived as significant and purposeful.

 This also applies to the philanthropic, charitable work that your company does!
 Whether it’s through fundraising or volunteering, lending a helping hand is a good deed and is a great way to showcase your company’s values.